Samillion/yagpdb-cc/README.md

 ## Modify
 Cooldown: (`$cooldown`)
-- By default it is set to 30 seconds, per user, per command (ie: hug's cd is unique from spank's cd.
+- By default it is set to 30 seconds, per user and per command. (ie: hug's cd is unique from spank's cd)
 - If set to 0, there is no cooldown limit

 GIFs: